magentabusiness/magentabusiness.github.io/_includes/docs/user-guide/rule-engine-2-0/ce-action-nodes.md

 ![image](/images/user-guide/rule-engine-2-0/nodes/action-log.png)

-Transform incoming Message with configured JavaScript function to String and log final value into the Thingsboard log file.
+Transform incoming Message with configured JavaScript function to String and log final value into the IoT Hub log file.

 **INFO** log level is used for logging.